mcruz206/LearnAI-Bootcamp/lab02.1_logging_chat_conversations/docs/SQL Logger.md

 ![Connection Strings](images/ConnectionStrings.png)

 2.3.
 Change your firewall settings to capture your ip address.
-You may have already done this if you followed the steps from [Create DB � Portal](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-get-started-portal)
+You may have already done this if you followed the steps from [Create DB - Portal](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-get-started-portal)

 ![Firewall Settings](images/FirewallSettings.png)

 2.4.
-Create a new table called userChatLog with the below create table statement (or schema):
+Create a new table called userChatLog with the below create table statement (or schema).
+You can run the below query in the Query Editor by selecting Tools-> Query Editor.

 ```
 CREATE TABLE userChatLog(id int IDENTITY(1, 1),fromId varchar(25),toId varchar(25),message varchar(max),PRIMARY KEY(id));